jmarksk/RealEstateProject2/README.md

 - Add categorical variable, Waterfront, to increase rsquared.
 - Also drop outliers in sqft_gar and sqft_pat variables.
 (And drop associated dummy variables as 0 patio/no garage houses removed.)

 - Final model heteroskedacities, linearity, and normality of residuals are improved from the baseline model.
-Heteroskedaticity is      somewhat improved from prior model (particularly in residual plots against sqft_gar and sqft_pat variables). sqft_gar and sqft_pat variables.
+Heteroskedaticity is      somewhat improved from prior model (particularly in residual plots against sqft_gar and sqft_pat variables).
 Residual plot appears normally distributed, and is improved from previous model, however J-B test still failed suggesting non-normality.
 Multicollinearity is low, all correlations below .75.

 # Results/Recommedations/Next Steps